Submission: Response to the Social Media (Anti-Trolling) Bill

 • Revising the scope of the Bill so it offers protections to Australians using digital products with similar functionalities to social media platforms

-Reset Australia is an independent, non-partisan policy think tank committed to driving public policy advocacy, research, and civic engagement to strengthen our democracy within the context of technology.
-We are the Australian affiliate of Reset, a global initiative working to counter digital threats to democracy.
+Reset Tech Australia is an independent, non-partisan policy think tank committed to driving public policy advocacy, research, and civic engagement to strengthen our democracy within the context of technology.
+We are the Australian affiliate of Reset Tech, a global initiative working to counter digital threats to democracy.

 This proposed Bill however, must sit alongside existing and emerging regulation as part of a regulatory framework that keeps Australian’s safe online and helps to realise their rights.
 This framework is in some places well defined, and in others, offers patchy protections.